sarah-antillia/EfficientDet-Augmented-Ovarian-Ultrasound-Images/README.md

 See: https://github.com/google/automl/tree/master/efficientdet<br>

 <h3>5.
-Training Breast-Cancer Model by using the pretrained-model</h3>
+Training Ovarian-Tumor Model by using the pretrained-model</h3>

 Please change your current directory to <b>./projects/OTUSI</b>, and run the following bat file to train Ovarian-Tumor EfficientDet Model by using the train and valid tfrecords.